-This module defines the API - Erlang Server Interface (ESI).
-Which is a more efficient way of writing erlang scripts for your Inets web server than writing them as common CGI scripts.
+This module defines the Erlang Server Interface (ESI) API.
+It is a more efficient way of writing erlang scripts for your Inets web server than writing them as common CGI scripts.

 This function is only intended to be used from functions called by the Erl Scheme interface to deliver parts of the content to the user.

 Sends data from a Erl Scheme script back to the client.

 Note that if any HTTP-header fields should be added by the script they must be in the first call to deliver/2 and the data in the call must be a string.
 Calls after the headers are complete may contain binary data to reduce copying overhead.
 Do not assume anything about the data type of SessionID, the SessionID must be the value given as input to the esi call back function that you implemented.

 The Module must be found in the code path and export Function with an arity of three.
 An erlScriptAlias must also be set up in the configuration file for the Web server.

 If the HTTP request is a 'post' request and a body is sent then content_length will be the length of the posted data.
 If 'get' is used query_string will be the data after ? in the url.

 ParsedHeader is the HTTP request as a key value tuple list.
 The keys in parsed header will be the in lower case.